swt30/thesis/chapters/04-heating/04-heating.md

 ![
   A planet's radius increases more when it is internally heated than when it is externally heated to an equivalent temperature.
   Here I compare planets where the energy source is solely internal (solid lines) to planets that are otherwise equivalent except that the heating is applied externally (dashed and dotted lines).
-  The dashed and dotted lines use different reference irradiation temperatures in the atmospheric profile: in the first I use the temperature from the radiative--convective boundary of the internally heated planet; in the second I use its black-body temperature.
+  I do this by matching the black body temperature of the *externally* heated planet to a reference temperature from the *internally* heated planet.
+  This reference temperature is either the radiative--convective boundary temperature (dashed line) or the black body temperature calculated using the planet's surface flux (dotted line).
-  But in both cases the degree of inflation is less than when the planet is heated internally.
+  But in both cases the degree of inflation for external heating is less than when the planet is heated solely by an internal source of energy.
 ](internal-vs-external){#fig:internal-external-heat}

 ### Atmospheric profiles